- Find meetings near you

 - How much alcohol you drink, how often, and how long you have abused alcohol in that amount

-- If you have gone into alcohol withdrawal before and what your symptoms were, as well if you received any treatment
+- Have gone into alcohol withdrawal before, and what your symptoms were, including if you needed treatment

-- If you use any other substances, including legal, over-the-counter, or recreational substances like anxiety medication (e.g., Xanax), Tylenol, or marijuana
+- If you use other substances, including legal, over-the-counter, or recreational, like anxiety medication (e.g., Xanax), Tylenol, or marijuana

 - Coronary heart disease